Grace Marguerite Hay Drummond-Hay: Year of birth

+Although nearly all official documents state her year of birth as 1895, it was, in actuality, 1894.
+This is clearly shown on her birth certificate.

 Legacy

 Though well known in the late 1920s and early 1930s, Lady Hay Drummond-Hay has been largely forgotten.
 Her name is mentioned in several books on the history of zeppelin flights, but no major biography or other significant document has been written about her life.
 She is one of the women featured in The Women Who Went Round the World, published in 2024.

 An Australian documentary, The Airships: Ship Of Dreams (2004), included footage of her.

 A gin based cocktail the Lady Grace Drummond-Hay was invented in her honour.

 Semidocumentary Farewell

 Lady Drummond-Hay's 1929 experience was explored in Vaarwel ("Farewell"), an episode of the Dutch documentary series Het Uur van de Wolf ("The Hour of the Wolf"), released in 2009.
 It was directed by Ditteke Mensink and researched by Gerard Nijssen, and told her story in semidocumentary form.
 The footage is of her and Graf Zeppelins round-the-world flight.
 Extensive newsreel footage from the time showed in some detail how an airship operated.
 The narration consisted mainly of readings from Lady Drummond-Hay's articles and journal, and included discussion of her professional and romantic relationship with von Wiegand, whom she considered her soulmate.

 Some parts of the film are fictitious; the airship did not have to land on water for repairs, nor did its tail fin did rip during the flight taken by Drummond-Hay, though it had done so during a previous transatlantic flight in October 1928.

 Variety described the documentary as 'absorbing'.
 Vaarwel was later broadcast in the UK, on BBC Four, as Around The World by Zeppelin, on 7 February 2010.
 The English-language narration was by Poppy Elliott.